Joe Rogan: 2005–2009: Comedy specials

 In 2005, actor Wesley Snipes challenged Rogan to a cage fight.
 Rogan trained for the event for five months before Snipes backed out following an investigation by the IRS for alleged tax evasion.
 Rogan believed Snipes needed a quick payout to alleviate his debt.

 After Fear Factor, Rogan focused his career on his stand-up comedy, as concentrating on television had made him feel lazy and uninspired to work on new material for his act.
 With the money he had earned from television, Rogan hired two people full-time to film him and his comedy friends on tour, and release clips on his website for his JoeShow web series.
 In May 2005, Rogan signed a deal with the Endeavor Talent Agency.
 Two months later, he filmed his second stand-up comedy special, Joe Rogan: Live, in Phoenix, Arizona.
 The special premiered on Showtime in 2007.

 In 2005, Rogan wrote a blog entry on his website accusing comedian Carlos Mencia of joke thievery, a claim he had made since 1993.
 The situation culminated in February 2007 when Rogan confronted Mencia on stage at The Comedy Store in Hollywood.
 A video of the incident was uploaded onto YouTube and included evidence and comments from other comedians, including George Lopez, "The Reverend" Bob Levy, Bobby Lee, and Ari Shaffir.
 The incident led to Rogan's talent agent expelling him as a client of The Gersh Agency, who also managed Mencia, and his ban from The Comedy Store, causing him to relocate his regular venue to the Hollywood Improv Comedy Club.
 Rogan later said that every comic he had talked to was happy and thankful that he did it, and went on to sign with William Morris Agency.
-Rogan returned to The Comedy Store in 2013 to support Shaffir in the filming of his first special.

 In April 2007, Comedy Central Records released Rogan's fourth comedy special, Shiny Happy Jihad.
 The set was recorded in September 2006 at Cobb's Comedy Club in San Francisco, and contains excerpts of an improvized Q&A session with the audience that was typical of Rogan's act at the time.